-31 Inadequate or non-existent risk appetite statements lead to risk exposures with respect to intragroup reinsurance not being identified or considered by the board.
-A (re)insurer's appetite regarding the use of intragroup reinsurance arrangements is expected to be included in The Central Bank expects that (re) insurers include robust scenarios looking at default or downgrade of the group reinsurer when monitoring and measuring all material risks in relation to intragroup reinsurance. the overall reinsurance policy and risk appetite statement and appropriately documented on the (re)insurer's risk register.
-The appetite should be expressed in qualitative terms and include quantitative metrics to allow (re)insurers to track performance and compliance with the agreed strategy14.
+- 32 Inadequate or non-existent risk appetite statements lead to risk exposures with respect to intragroup reinsurance not being identified or considered by the board.
+A (re)insurer's appetite regarding the use of intragroup reinsurance arrangements is expected to be included in the overall reinsurance policy and risk appetite statement and appropriately documented on the (re)insurer's risk register.
+The appetite should be expressed in qualitative terms and include quantitative metrics where appropriate to allow (re)insurers to track performance and compliance with the agreed strategy14.
 It is the responsibility of the board to ensure a (re)insurer's reinsurance strategy is appropriate and the level of the cover provided by the reinsurer is adequate.
-Any reduction in SCR arising from the reinsurance arrangement should be commensurate with the level of risk that is transferred 15.
-The board and senior management are expected to consider the key aspects of each contract and that there is a documented process in place in respect of counterparty exposure.

-32 Where the group strategy and group reinsurance programme are cascaded down to subsidiaries, it is not sufficient for these to be relied upon by the (re)insurer without due consideration being given to how and whether they appropriately reflect the individual (re)insurer's reinsurance risk exposure.
+As set out in EIOPA's Opinion on the Use of RMTs, where there is calculated capital relief a commensurate risk transfer is also expected15.
+The board and senior management are expected to consider the key aspects of each contract and that there is a documented process in place in respect of material counterparty exposure. - 33 Where the group strategy and group reinsurance programme are cascaded down to subsidiaries, it is not sufficient for these to be relied upon by the (re)insurer without due consideration being given to how and whether they appropriately reflect the individual (re)insurer's reinsurance risk exposure.
 The Central Bank expects that, where relevant, group policies would be appropriately adapted with respect to the (re)insurer and that the risk transfer is sufficient in managing the risk identified at the (re)insurer level.
-Intragroup reinsurance arrangements are expected to be reviewed and approved by the board prior to the arrangements coming into force (i.e. not retrospectively approved).
+Material intragroup reinsurance arrangements are expected to be reviewed and approved by the board prior to the arrangements coming into force (i.e. not retrospectively approved).